fizzwidget/faction-friend/readme.txt

 	- Customizing the color of reputation bars (caused taint errors, no longer works with some bars)

 - Some changes have disrupted existing localizations:
-	- Settings UI completely revamped; removed old localization strings taht are no longer valid
+	- Settings UI completely revamped; removed old localization strings that are no longer valid
 	- Many new or changed text strings not localized
 	- If you'd like to help with localization, visit https://github.com/fizzwidget/faction-friend